Nimesh9172/docker_django/README.md

 ## Notes
 - Make sure to update environment variables as needed in your Docker and Django settings.
 - For development, you can modify the code and restart the containers as needed.

----

-Feel free to update this README with more details about your project!